 He went from Whitchurch to Manchester and then on to London, he then travelled all over Europe and America to work.
 During his adult life he became a famous illustrator of children’s books and hilarious travel books, and his work has since been featured at the National Gallery, the British Museum, the Royal Academy and the V&A.

 The Caldecott Medal annually recognises an illustrator for the “most distinguished American picture book for children” and is awarded by the Association for Library Service to Children (ALSC) in the USA.

-His publisher F. Warne and Co. said about him, “added to technical accomplishment he had a spirit of fun and a sense of the joy of life”, which shined through all his work and make his illustrations a pleasure for all ages.
+His publisher F. Warne and Co. said he, “added to technical accomplishment he had a spirit of fun and a sense of the joy of life”, which shined through all his work and made his illustrations a pleasure for all ages.

 We hope you will join us in celebrating his life and be inspired to reach for the stars!